Tahuna track in Dunedin 1949 ---?

 Return to NZ Speedways.

 On December the 12th 1949 speedway opened at Tahuna Park in Dunedin.
+It was still running in 1952 but actual closing date not known.

 A report in NZ Speedway Review of June 1950